Shoulder pain when lifting your arm is a common problem and there are lots of possible causes.

 What Causes Deltoid Pain When Lifting Arm?
 Pain in the deltoid region of the upper arm can be caused by a number of things.
 If as soon as you move the arm there is shoulder pain when lifting, it may indicate brachial neuritis or a rotator cuff tear.
 Worsening deltoid and shoulder pain when lifting the arm up it is usually caused by a rotator cuff tear or supraspinatus tendonitis.
 If the pain in the deltoid region gets worse the higher you raise your arm, chances are it’s shoulder impingement syndrome or bursitis.

 What Causes A Sharp Pain When Lifting Arm?
 If you get sharp shoulder pain when lifting your arm up, chances are something is getting squashed or caught.
-The most likely culprits are impingement syndrome, bursitis or a fracture.
+The most likely culprits are impingement syndrome, bursitis, fracture or shoulder dislocation.

 What Causes Shoulder Pain When Lifting Objects?
 Some people only get shoulder pain when lifting heavy items.
 This is usually caused by rotator cuff injury or weakness and responds well to strengthening exercises and stabilization exercises.